Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly instructs the agent to use list_metaobjects first to discover GIDs, providing clear prerequisite guidance.
-It does not explicitly state when not to use this tool, but the guidance is sufficient for correct invocation.
+The description explicitly instructs the agent to use 'list_metaobjects' first to discover GIDs, providing a clear prerequisite and pointing to the correct sibling tool for discovery.
+While it doesn't explicitly state when not to use this tool, the guidance is sufficient for an agent to understand the typical workflow.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.